FoxOfFire/IsoCardWar/CONTRIBUTING.md

 ### General style

-We comform mostly to pep8 guidelines: https://peps.python.org/pep-0008/ We use the black formatter to ensure this.
+We conform mostly to pep8 guidelines: https://peps.python.org/pep-0008/ We use the black formatter to ensure this.

 ### Type hints

 We enforce type hinting in function signatures with `mypy`.
-Type hinting inside of function bodies is usually unnessecarry.
+Type hinting inside of function bodies is usually unnecessary.
 If you need/want to duck-type, use `Any`.

 ### Other naming conventions